Linda, Listen to ME!

 So, would “patient” be the appropriate verb for Job?
 After all, he admits, “I am not at ease, nor am I quiet; I have no rest; but trouble comes” (Job 3:26).
 I do, however, believe Job endured more hardships than most of us could possibly imagine.
 So, let’s give him that.

-Then, there was God, who was eerily quiet until he came storming out of the whirlwind (38:1-40:2) into Job’s broken heart, revealing his power and majesty.
+Then, there was God, who was eerily quiet until He came storming out of the whirlwind (38:1-40:2) into Job’s broken heart, revealing His power and majesty.
 And what was Job’s response?
 How could it have been anything other than “what shall I answer You?
 I lay my hand over my mouth” (40:4).
 And later, “Therefore I have uttered what I did not understand, things too wonderful for me, which I did not know” (42:3).
-So, I think we could also give Job credit for finally surrendering to God even in the midst of his suffering; even though he still had no idea why God allowed him to suffer such pain and loss.
-God owed him no explanation and Job no longer questioned him.

 As for me?
 How long have I been questioning God?
 Forever, I think.
 Questioning often grew into whining and whining into mistrust until I felt I would never know the deep faith I so longed for.
 I was too afraid and too busy trying to control my own destiny.
 I talked about surrender and wrote about surrender, but felt my hypocrisy would one day be exposed because I wasn’t living it.
 Easy enough for me to tell you to surrender your life to God!
 Go on now.
 You’ll be fine.
 Honest.

 In all fairness to my fragile ego, in two of the major events in my life: writing a book and going to graduate school, I did get the first part of God’s calling right, “Go”.
-The problem was my need to second-guess him; to run ahead of him.
-But, let’s go back to where it all began.
+The problem was my need to second-guess Him; to run ahead of Him.
+But let’s go back to where it all began.

 God said to me one day, out of the clear blue, “Write a book.”
 Long story short, it was a work in progress for ten years: written, rewritten, and self-published twice.
 Writing the book was the part of God’s call I listened to and accepted.

 The part I added later went something like this: “I’ve just written a book!
 Since this came from you, Lord, I can only assume it’s going to be on the New York Times best-seller list!
 WOW!
 I can’t wait!”
-When that didn’t happen, I began to grow weary of God failing to meet my expectations and started to whine and complain, again, “God, why did you have me write this book?
+When that didn’t happen, I began to grow weary of God failing to meet my expectations and started to whine and complain again, “God, why did you have me write this book?
 There have been so many mistakes made in the process.
 You knew I didn’t know what I was doing.
 So, why?
 Why?
 Why?
 Why?”
 Those incessant questions were born out of my feeble attempt to control the process and the outcome.

 The next chapter begins with a friend asking me to speak at her church.
 I muttered a few words in God’s direction, “Lord, if you are now calling me to speak, even though this is also something I never would have imagined doing, then I will do it.”
-I enrolled in a Speakers Training Workshop, had promotional DVDs made and mailed to everyone I could imagine would care.
-I was offered a few opportunities to speak, and although I was extremely nervous – actually scared to death – they went well and the feedback was positive.
+I enrolled in a Speakers Training Workshop and had promotional DVDs made and mailed to everyone I could imagine would care.
+I was offered a few opportunities to speak, and although I was extremely nervous – actually scared to death – they went well, and the feedback was positive.

 Wait, don’t leave!
 There’s more!
 In 2006, I was approached by my pastor to consider a program that would entail studies for a graduate degree in Pastoral Care (I still have the laugh lines from that one!).
 Seriously, I was nine credit hours short of an Associate’s Degree from a community college, and this was a graduate program!
 Right!
-To appease my pastor, I completed the application forms certain they would not accept me.
+To appease my pastor, I completed the application forms, certain they would not accept me.

 When the letter came I confidently opened it.
 My assumed rejection began with “We are pleased to inform you…” Wait, that’s not nice!
 You are pleased to tell me what I already know – I’m a loser?
 However, the letter went on to say they had accepted me.